xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/Installing/Windows.md

 -----------------

-If you want to provide our own start scripts, you can set the environment variable *ARANGODB_CONFIG_PATH*.
+If you want to provide our own start scripts, you can set the environment variable *AVOCADODB_CONFIG_PATH*.
 This variable should point to a directory containing the configuration files.

 Using the Client